 Once the installation is finished, launch the application to see the dashboard and we can start installing Wordpress using LocalWP.

 Create Wordpress site using localWP as easily as clicking buttons.

 There is an obvious button "Create New Site" if you don't have a current Wordpress installation on the list, you can just click this button or click on the bottom left corner button with the sign "+".

 Those buttons will open the installation steps.

-Fill the Site name in the field, if you expand "Advanced option" from the bottom of the site's name field, you will have an additional configuration.
+Fill the Site name in the field, if you expand the "Advanced option" from the bottom of the site's name field, you will have an additional configuration.

-Change the local site domain name, change the installation path folder, and choose blueprint if you have the ready-made installation.
+On this option, you can change the local site domain name, change the installation path folder, and choose blueprint if you have the ready-made installation.